yamin-shihab/study-notes/grade_7/math.md

 * To convert from a decimal to a percent, either multiply the decimal by **100**, or move the decimal **2** places to the right, and always add the **%** sign. *(0.18 -> 18%)*
 * To convert from percent to decimal, drop the **%** sign, and either move the decimal **2** places to the left, or divide the number by **100**. *(75% -> 0.75)*
 * When comparing fractions, decimals, and percents, it's best to convert them all to one of those formats, then reorder them, then turn them back to their original form.

+## Statistics and Probability

+* The mean of a group of numbers can be considered the "average".
+* It can be calculated by summing up all the numbers together and dividing it by the number of numbers. *(2, 5, 1, 7 -> 16 -> 4)*
+* The median is the medium number in a group of ordered numbers. *(4, 5, 9, 1, 0 -> 9)*
+* The mode of a group of numbers is the number that occurs most time. *(3, 9, 3, 1, 0 -> 3)*
+* Those three are Measures of Central Tendency (mostly used for finding the average).
+* The range (not a Measure of Central Tendency), is the difference between the biggest and smallest numbers in a group of numbers. *(3, 7, 1, 9, 5 -> 8)*
+* An outlier is a abnormally large or small number in a group of numbers, relative to the other numbers. *(3, 9, 1, 435, 4 -> 435)*
+* A circle graph shows how categories of data compare to each other as a whole.
+* It's a circle divided into section.
+* They need a title, labels/a legend, the sum of 360 for the total degrees, and data is reported as percentages.
+* To find the angle in degrees for a sector, turn the percent into a decimal, and multiply each decimal by 360, then round the number.
+Use a protractor to measure each angle. *(56% -> 0.56 * 360 -> 201.6 degrees)*
+* You can draw the circle by tracing a circular object, or using a compass.
+* The favorable outcome is the event you are looking to occur in a probability experiment.
+* Possible outcomes are the possible outcomes in a probability experiment.
+* Probability(event) = favorable outcomes/possible outcomes.
+* An independent event is an event in a group of events that doesn't affect the probability of the other events.
+* Either a tree diagram or a table of outcomes can be used to represent possible outcomes of events.
+* A tree diagram starts and branches out for each event.
+The amount of branches from each branch is the possible number of outcomes.
+The amount of branches at the end is the total overall amount of possible outcomes.
+* A table of outcomes only works with **2** events (unless you want to traverse the nth dimension).
+It is a table where the rows represent the possible outcomes of the first event, and the columns represent the second.